Seiten

 Bild vom Trump Tower

 We summarize below what travelers to the USA can expect.
-Whether and if so, which measures will take effect is still difficult to predict at present.
+Whether and, if so, which measures will take effect in practice is still difficult to assess at present and must be awaited.

 Travel restrictions and entry controls

-It is likely that the list of (primarily Muslim) countries affected by the travel bans from his first term in office – including Chad, Iran, Libya, North Korea, Somalia, Syria and Yemen – could be continued or even expanded in his second term.
+The Executive Order intends to identify countries that do not have sufficient screening procedures in place.
+Observers assume that the list of (primarily Muslim) countries that were already affected by entry bans during Trump's first term of office – including Chad, Iran, Libya, North Korea, Somalia, Syria and Yemen – could be continued or even expanded.

 Increased verification and controls of US work visas